The Car Connection Audi E-Tron Overview

-The Audi e-tron is a fully electric SUV, and the first all-electric Audi model.
+The Audi E-Tron is a fully electric utility vehicle, and the first all-electric Audi model.

-In the current market of electric vehicles, the e-tron stands as a counterpoint to the Tesla Model X. While the Tesla aimed to be different in so many ways, the e-tron looks and feels like it was designed to fit right in alongside Audi’s current range of SUVs.
+In the current market of electric vehicles, the E-Tron stands as a counterpoint to the Tesla Model X. While the Tesla aimed to be different in so many ways—also the case to a lesser degree in the upcoming BMW iX electric SUV—the E-Tron looks and feels like it was designed to fit right in alongside Audi’s current range of SUVs.

 Since the 2019 model year the E-Tron has been offered in an SUV body style, while a swoopier Sportback body style entered for 2020.
 Both are offered for the 2022 model year, along with a more affordable entry version that has the E-Tron lineup starting just below $67,590—before counting the $7,500 EV tax credit or other incentives that might apply on the state or regional level.

 The 2022 model year also brings performance-oriented, tri-motor E-Tron S models, also in SUV or Sportback versions.

 The new Audi E-Tron

 The Audi E-Tron fits right in with its familiar quattro badge, Audi’s moniker for all-wheel drive.
 With two motors—one makes 224 horsepower and 262 pound-feet in back and 184 hp and 228 lb-ft in front, —the E-Tron manages torque front to rear depending on traction demands.

 The E-Tron can launch from 0-60 mph in 5.5 seconds, with a top speed of 124 mph, but it feels quick, graceful, and well-coordinated in real-world driving.
 E-Tron S versions are definitely closer to the Tesla performance paradigm, employing two independent motors in back and one in front—and making up to 496 hp and 718 lb-ft of torque, boosting the 0-60 mph time to 4.3 seconds.